 North Kerala version: Uses more curd and is often slightly looser in consistency, acting like a beetroot raita.

-Curry leaves and shallots: These can be used instead of regular onion for a more traditional flavor.
+Curry leaves and shallots: These can be used instead of regular onion for a more traditional flavour.

 Sweetened version: Add a pinch of jaggery for a subtle sweet note—popular in some Palakkad Brahmin households.